TheresNoLama/DeCiv-Redux-addOn/README.md

 # Deciv-Redux-addon
-Just adding some stuff to specialize factions.
-Goal is to get all factions and balance on the way. lots of Wonders/National Wonders aswell. /wip
+general addon for deciv redux, trying to specialize factions more (all is goal) and give some niche/new buildings and wonders. trying to have it balanced in the end.
+/wip